Krishbelwal/Retail-Sales-Analysis/Readme.md

 ## 8. Dashboard Preview
  <a href="https://github.com/Krishbelwal/Retail-Sales-Analysis/blob/main/Project_Dashboard.png">View Dashboard</a>
 <br><br><br>

-##This project is open to professional feedback and collaborative contributions.
+- **This project is open to professional feedback and collaborative contributions. 🤝**
-##I would greatly appreciate any suggestions for improvement, enhancements, or analytical extensions. 🤝📊
+- **I would greatly appreciate any suggestions for improvement, enhancements, or analytical extensions. 📊🚀**